jamesread/EMEA-SA2-Training/configKubernetes.md

 central location, `/etc/kubernetes`.
 We will break the services up between the hosts.
 The first host, *master*, will be the kubernetes master.
 This host will run kube-apiserver, kube-controller-manager, and kube-scheduler.
 In addition, the master will also run _etcd_.
-The remaining hosts, the *minions* or *nodes*, will run kubelet, proxy, cadvisor and docker.
+The remaining hosts, or *nodes*, will run kubelet, proxy, cadvisor and docker.

 ###Prepare the hosts